localstack/localstack-blog.github.io/content/2024-08-23-localstack-release-v-3-7-0/index.md

 -   [**`UploadPart`**](https://docs.aws.amazon.com/AmazonS3/latest/API/API_UploadPart.html)

 However, it's important to note that LocalStack does not support the actual encryption and decryption of objects using SSE-C. Learn more about S3 in the [LocalStack documentation](https://docs.localstack.cloud/user-guide/aws/s3).

+### New `EKS_K8S_PROVIDER` environment variable

+A new configuration variable `EKS_K8S_PROVIDER` has been introduced with two options:

+- `k3s` (**default**, using k3d)
+- `local` (using a mounted kubeconfig).

+The kubeconfig at `/root/.kube/config` no longer influences provider selection, but a warning is issued if it's missing when using the `local` option.
+Kubeconfig files located at `~/.kube/config` are not automatically mounted; users must manually mount them if necessary.

+Learn more about EKS in the [LocalStack documentation](https://docs.localstack.cloud/user-guide/aws/eks).

 ### Tagging operations in the EventBridge Pipes provider (Pro)